11 Tips for Premises Liability Deposition Preparation

 Having to give a deposition can be stressful and unnerving.
 However, the more prepared you are, the better a witness you will be.
 Even if you can’t recall every one of these rules during the deposition, remember to maintain a calm, confident and competent demeanor.

-Want to learn more about protecting your assets and reputation in a litigious society?
-Click here for more information and tips.
+Contact us to learn more about protecting your assets and reputation in a litigious society.